Jos Ilagan

 “Nah, CIA would know it.”

 “What if you’re wrong?
-You guys couldn’t even predict Yemen falling to the Houthis or Crimea to the Russians.”
+You guys couldn’t even predict Yemen falling to the Houthis, or Crimea to the Russians, or Syria having an al-Qaeda President?”

 “Why would you link Berzowski’s death to KD?
 KD’s AOR doesn’t even reach stateside.”